DandyLyons/notes/content/Library/The Bible (WEB)/02 - Exodus/Exod-19.md

 Moses led the people out of the camp to meet God; and they stood at the lower part of the mountain.

 ###### v18
-All of Mount Sinai smoked, because Yahweh descended on it in fire; and its smoke ascended like the smoke of a furnace, and the whole mountain quaked greatly.
+All of Mount Sinai smoked, because Yahweh descended on it in fire[^1]; and its smoke ascended like the smoke of a furnace, and the whole mountain quaked greatly.

 ###### v19
 When the sound of the trumpet grew louder and louder, Moses spoke, and God answered him by a voice.